ExpressionEngine/ExpressionEngine-User-Guide/source/getting_started/index.rst

 After clicking *Update*, switch back over to the browser tab with the "Rendered Template" on it and hit Refresh.
-By default, the Channel Module sorts your Entries by newest to oldest, so you should now see your two previously-created Entries in their basic, blog-like glory:
+By default, the Channel Module sorts your Entries by newest to oldest, so you should now see your two previously-created Entries in all their glory:

 .. figure:: ../images/getting_started_template_v2.png
    :align: center